bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

 journal, Gayatri Spivak admonished her "positivist feminist colleagues," warning them "that essentialism is a trap" too easy to fall into when theorizing identity.
-Work that is concerned with retrieving "the voice" of non-elite colonized subjects, she argued, needs to be read from within but against the grain . . . . \[T\]he project to retrieve the subaltern consciousness \[should be read as\] the attempt to undo a massive historiographic metalepsis and "situate" the effect of the subject as subaltern.
-I would read it, then, as a strategic use of positivist essentialism in a scrupulously visible political interest.[^22]
+Work that is concerned with retrieving "the voice" of non-elite colonized subjects, she argued, needs to be read "from within but against the grain . . . . \[T\]he project to retrieve the subaltern consciousness \[should be read as\] the attempt to undo a massive historiographic metalepsis and 'situate' the effect of the subject as subaltern.
+I would read it, then, as a strategic use of positivist essentialism in a scrupulously visible political interest."[^22]

 The goal is to acknowledge the subjective effects of belonging to an identity constituted historically through oppression without believing